 Snowy 2.0 is going through a comprehensive, well-established and transparent planning and environmental approvals process.

-Only once the relevant approvals are in place can construction of the project begin.
+Only once the relevant approvals are in place can construction of the main project works begin.
 As a NSW Government CSSI-declared project, there is a clear and rigorous planning approval pathway that Snowy 2.0 must follow.
-Comprehensive Environmental Impact Statements (EIS) will be developed for each phase of Snowy 2.0, addressing the project's environmental, social and economic impacts.

-The EIS will be submitted to the NSW Department of Planning and Environment (DPE) as part of the approval process.
+Comprehensive Environmental Impact Statements (EIS) are being developed for each phase of Snowy 2.0, addressing the project's environmental, social and economic impacts.
+The EIS are assessed by the NSW Department of Planning and Environment (DPE) as part of the approvals process.

-Members of the community have an opportunity to review each EIS and make a submission during the public exhibition period.
-After reviewing submissions, Snowy Hydro will prepare a report that responds to the issues raised.
+Members of the community have an opportunity to review the EIS and make submissions during the public exhibition period.
+After reviewing submissions, Snowy Hydro prepares a report that responds to the issues raised.

-The EIS and final reports will be considered by DPE when making an assessment and recommendation to the NSW Minister for Planning.
+The EIS and final reports are considered by DPE when making an assessment and recommendation to the NSW Minister for Planning.
+Approval from the Minister for Planning is required for Snowy Hydro to begin any construction works.